Pilate: Powerful, Pragmatic Pawn of Providence

 Procula was soft-spoken in her persistence.
 “It was in your power to release him.”

-Pilate pressed his palm against his forehead and clenched his jaw to choke back his volatile temper.
+Pilate pressed his palm against his forehead and clenched his jaw, suppressing his volatile temper.

 Looking up at his wife Pilate said with exasperation, “What did you expect me to do?”

 “Not condemn the righteous.
-Isn’t your job to administer justice from Rome’s tribunal?”
+Aren’t you supposed to administer justice from Rome’s tribunal?”

 “No!
-My job is to ensure that Judea poses no problems for Tiberius!”
+I’m supposed to make sure that Judea poses no problems for Tiberius!”

 “Even if that means ignoring the truth?”

 “Truth,” Pilate scoffed.
 “Whose truth, Procula?
 The Sanhedrin’s?
 Tiberius’?
 Your dream’s?
 The Galilean’s?
 Truth is what got the Galilean killed.
-Here’s what he said to me: ‘For this purpose I have come into the world—to bear witness to the truth.’
-You know what his truth was?
-That he was a king of some kingdom outside of the world.
-Well, the Sanhedrin seemed to think that his truth was a dangerous lie.”
+I gave him every chance to refute the accusations, but you know what he said to me?
+‘For this purpose I have come into the world—to bear witness to the truth.’2 And you know what his truth was?
+That he was a king of some kingdom outside of this world.
+Well, apparently the Sanhedrin seemed to think that his truth was a dangerous lie.”

 “Do you think he was dangerous?”

-Pilate sipped his wine.
+Pilate sighed and sipped his wine.
 “I don’t know.
 He wasn’t like the Zionist zealots.
-No diatribe against Rome.
+There was no diatribe against Rome.
+He hardly said anything.
 He didn’t even seem angry.
 If he threatened anyone I think it was the Sanhedrin.
-I’ve been around long enough to know a set-up when I see one.
+I know a set-up when I see one.
 A midnight trial, a demand for immediate crucifixion.
-This wasn’t about justice.
-I think Caiaphas was getting rid of a problem.”
+This wasn’t about their holy law.
+It was about power.
+Caiaphas was getting rid of a problem.”

 “Were you getting rid of a problem?”